ChaituGadige/Azure-zero-to-hero/Day-01/02-important-concepts.md

 - Ensure the services continue function even if some of its components fail

 Ex: In App service, High Availability involves in deploying the app across multiple regions, so that if one fails the other keep working

+## Relaibility

+Ability of system to recover from failure and continue to function.
+Which is done by deploying resources across multiple regions worldwide if one fails other works.

 ## Fault Tolerance